John Thune: Tenure

 In June 2018, Thune called on Special Counsel Robert Mueller to "start winding" down his investigation into Russian interference in the 2016 presidential election.
 Thune is South Dakota's senior U.S. senator.
 The Senate Republican Conference selected him as majority whip for the 116th Congress, succeeding John Cornyn, who was term-limited in the position.
 He served as minority whip in the 117th Congress and continued to serve as minority whip in the 118th Congress.

+In 2019, Thune and Senator Ed Markey co-authored the Telephone Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act, which became law in December 2019.
+The legislation, which passed the Senate 97-1, gives federal regulators more authority to combat illegal robocalls by extending the enforcement window from one to three years, increasing civil penalties up to $10,000 per call, requiring call authentication technology, and creating a federal task force to pursue criminal prosecution of robocallers.
+The bill was supported by all 50 state attorneys general and received overwhelming bipartisan support in both chambers.